jamshaidsohail5/cube-lang/readme.md

 ## Integrated Language Features

-Common programming tasks often involve searching or updating data structures such as sets, lists and maps.
+Common programming tasks often involve searching or updating data structures such as sets, lists and graphs.
 However, many programming languages do not include high-level support for both functional programing and the ability to easily modify set-based data structures.
 To solve these problems, programmers may have to use software libraries outside of their language, or write longer code using loops or lower-level iteration.

 Cube provides language support for frequently occurring operations over basic data structures.
 For an example of how integrated language features help with code readability, consider trying to write a function that implements a simple mathematical algorithm for vector normalization.